lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="imports">Imports</h4>

-All imports go in the very beginning of the file and sorted lexicographically.
-Empty lines between imports are not used.
+Place all imports at the top of the file.
+List one import per line, sort them lexicographically, and do not insert blank lines between them.

-More specific imports (like `Darwin`) are preferable over less specific (like `Foundation`) to keep namespace cleaner and probably, the resulting build thinner.

-More specific imports (like `Foundation`) are not used explicitly if less specific ones (like `UIKit`) are also used.
+Import the narrowest module(s) you actually use.
+Avoid redundant imports (for example, do not import `Foundation` if you already import `UIKit`).

 [Return to Table of Contents](#table-of-contents)